TileDB-Inc/libtiledb-sql-feedstock/README.md

 Documentation: https://docs.tiledb.com/developer/api-usage/embedded-sql

-MyTile is a storage engine for MariaDB which allows dynamic access to TileDB array. libtiledb-sql is a limited build of mariadb to produce a minimum embeddable library for a SQL interface.\n
+MyTile is a storage engine for MariaDB which allows dynamic access to TileDB array. libtiledb-sql is a limited build of mariadb to produce a minimum embeddable library for a SQL interface.

 Docs: https://docs.tiledb.com/developer/api-usage/embedded-sql